 The vineyards at Willowcroft date back to the early part of the modern viticulture era of Virginia.
 They were planted at a time when advisors from the Virginia Extension Service still considered growing European varieties to be very risky business indeed.
 The first vines were planted in 1980, Those first vines died and were replanted the following year.
 The second planting survived.
 Many of those vines grow to this day, and you can see them in the home vineyard.
 This early planting was of Cabernet Sauvignon, Riesling, Chardonnay, and Seyval.
 In those days, little was known about how to grow grapes in Virginia.
 It was all trial and error.

 As knowledge has been gained about varieties and their suitability to Virginia, Willowcroft has added new types of vines to the original planting.
-Today there are five red varieties and 6 white varieties.
+Today there are five red varieties and six white varieties.
 The reds are principally the famous Bordeaux – Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot, with the addition of French American red Chambourcin.
 The whites are Chardonnay, Riesling, Albarino, Traminette, Vidal and Seyval.
 The addition of Albarino is recent, and the results are very exciting.
-Amost all of our vines are grafted on to specially selected roots to protect them against disease and promote positive growth characteristics.
+Almost all of our vines are grafted onto specially selected roots to protect them against disease and promote positive growth characteristics.

-Willowcroft has focused its red grape program on the famous Bordeaux varieties and grows 4 of the 5 classic grapes of that area of southwest France.
+Willowcroft has focused its red grape program on the famous Bordeaux varieties and grows four of the five classic grapes of that area of southwest France.
 These varieties are old friends in the old world, where they have been grown together for many centuries.
 They are meant to be blended together to make the best wines with the best balance.

 Cabernet Sauvignon – Makes full bodied, tannic red wine with long aging abilities.
 Requires long growing season to reach its full potential.